-- Now, download the app on your phone from the Google Play store.
+- Now, download the app on your phone from the Google Play Store.
 You can also scan the QR code on the AirDroid website to find the app quickly.

-- Once you’ve downloaded and installed on your phone, make sure that both your Chromebook and your Android device are on the same Wi-Fi network.
+- Once you’ve downloaded and installed it on your phone, make sure that both your Chromebook and your Android device are on the same Wi-Fi network.

 - Open the app on your Chromebook.
 A QR code should appear on your Chromebook screen.
 Scan it with your Android device.

 - Follow the onscreen instructions.
 Once you’ve followed everything through, the mirroring should begin.

 Mirror Your Android Device to a Chromebook using AllCast

 AllCast isn’t really a mirroring app.
 It won’t display your entire Android OS on a Chromebook screen.
 However, it does allow you to stream videos, photos, and music from your phone/tablet directly on a Chromebook device.
 If you want to mirror the Android screen for these purposes, using casting instead of mirroring is a much better and quicker idea.